ProMeText/multilingual-medieval-aligner-notebooks/README.md

 3. [Full alignment process](https://colab.research.google.com/drive/10XOcoSIm0ppebe8G18_HJUtrfwsyOskq?usp=sharing)

-All four notebooks have been last tested on 28 May 2026.
+All four notebooks were last tested on 28 May 2026.
 Please contact us if something is wrong with one of them.
 Dependencies issues may happen in the future.